Jflick58/Easysentiment/README.md

-# Twitter-Content-Analysis
+# Twitter-Content-Analysis (IN PROGRESS)

-Application for Twitter Content Analysis using Python
+Application for Twitter Content Analysis using Python.
+Developing for qualiatative analysis of twitter content for an undergraduate thesis at CSU Chico.